EisenhornE/cebu-astro/README.md

 # Want to discuss something?

 Feel free to contact me [EisenhornE](https://github.com/EisenhornE) through Discord Eisenhorn#6232 or at the workplace if you have any suggestions or you want to give me any advice.
+You can also directly talk to me at the workplace